Vungle/AdobeAir-Plugin/Sample/README.md

 ## Setup

 1. Install Adobe AIR SDK and adjust `PATH` environment variable to be able to run tools located in its `bin` directory.

 2. Put your code signing keys to the directory `keys` of the source tree.

    * For Android you can generate your own key using the command `keytool -genkey -v -keystore sample-android.p12 -alias alias_name -keyalg RSA -keysize 2048 -storetype pkcs12 -validity 10000`

    * For iOS you sould join Apple Developer Program to get a signing identity for your app.
 As a result you'll get two files: private key and provisioning profile.
 Without these files it is not possible to run the app on the device. iOS simulator is not supported.
 The files should be named `sample-ios.p12` and `sample-ios.mobileprovision`.
+You can export your keys to .p12 file using Keychain Access utility.

+   Please note that keystores are password protected, and sample build scripts use the password `123456` to access keystores.
+If you have specified another password, don't forget to change the build scripts too.

 Now the project should be ready to build.